samsquire/wants/README.md

 * raising tighly knit high trust good quality no crime resilient communities
 * producing things that people want or need

-# Politics
+# Benefits

-I think government should fund:

- * free schools
+ * schools
- * free higher education for vocational subjects - degrees where you can get a easily get a job
+ * higher education for vocational subjects - degrees where you can get a easily get a job
  * healthcare
  * cheap shelter

-Rent seeking should be discouraged and land owners should be taxed.

 # Mall living